littlezaide/BurntcoatHead/matrix/3_geology_of_the_bay.md

 Before Fundy was formed, 250 million years ago, the world's continents were all joined into one landmass, called *Pangaea*.
 When Pangaea began to split apart, the area where Fundy is now started to sink, creating a very deep fissure.
 Water-borne and wind-borne dunes filled in the fissure, forming the reddish sandstone that is now eroding.

+- Flowerpot formation

+## secondary

+- How B of F was formed
+- What kind of rocks, aeg

 ---

 ## notes from Margo's meeting w/Tim Fedak